Macatools/macapype/doc/index.rst

 Forum macapype_users
 **********************

-The macapype_users can be be found `here <https://framateam.org/signup_user_complete/?id=ebtxf45nmiyqmkm8e6oh9qjsoe>`_ (requires a framateam/framagit account, but should be accessible with a github or bitbucket account)
+The macapype_users forum can be be found `here <https://framateam.org/signup_user_complete/?id=ebtxf45nmiyqmkm8e6oh9qjsoe>`_ (requires a framateam/framagit account, but should be accessible with a github or bitbucket account).

+See the section :ref:`Forum <forum>` for more information on how to connect.

 Installation